-The Spotify Web Player is the most convenient way to listen to Spotify music.
-It doesn't require installing extra packages but uses a web browser.
+Spotify Web Player is the most convenient way to listen to Spotify music.
+It doesn't require installing extra packages.
+You can only enjoy Spotify songs on the web browser.
 But the drawback is sometimes Spotify Web Player not working.
-It might pop up the error message "Spotify web player an error occurred" on Chrome/Firefox/Safari.
+You may face such an issue on Safari/Chrome/Firefox.
 And then you can't log in or there is no response after clicking the "Play" button.

 Part 1.
 How to Enable Spotify Web Player in Your Browser

 The Spotify Web Player is a web-based service.
 And it has almost all the features of the desktop app.
 You can use this web player to search for Spotify artists, tracks, and albums.
 You can browse new featured playlists of any genre and mood.
 Also, you can edit your playlists on your own browsers.

 It supports many popular web browsers, including Google Chrome, Firefox, Edge, and Opera.
 As for Safari, it doesn't support Spotify Web Player due to some security concerns of the Widevine plug-in by Apple.
 Anyway, you can install a new browser if you are using Mac computers.

 Spotify doesn't enable the player in your browser by default.
 So, how to enable Spotify Web Player in your web browser?
 If it is your first time using it, please follow the steps to enable it.